DISANTH/CppPractice/EffectiveCPP/Constructors Destructors, and Assignment Operators/README.md

-These are the topics learned from the book
+These are the topics learned from the book from the second chapter
 1. Know what functions C++ silently writes and calls

         a.
 Default constructor
         b.
 Copy Constructor
         c.
 Assignement operator

-2. Explicitly disallow the use of compiler generated functions you do not want
+3. Explicitly disallow the use of compiler generated functions you do not want

        class Uncopyable
        {
            protected:
                Uncopyable() {}
                ~Uncopyable() {}

            private:
                Uncopyable(const Uncopyable&);
                Uncopyable& operator(const Uncopyable&); // Moving unwanted call to private section };

        Now let's make your class as nor copyable and assignable...

        class HomeForSale: private Uncopyable
        {
-       ...

        };

-3. Declare destructors virtual in polymorphic Base classes to clean up the memory properly.
+4. Declare destructors virtual in polymorphic Base classes to clean up the memory properly.

         a.
 Polymorphic base classes should declare virtual destructors.
 If a class has any virtual functions, it should have a virtual destructor.
         b. classes not designed to be base classes or not designed to be used polymorphically should not declare virtual destructors.

-5. Prevent exceptions from leaving destructors.
+6. Prevent exceptions from leaving destructors.

            class DBConn
            {